We Saved 15+ Hours A Week By Connecting Zoho CRM To Claude

 Zoho has native MCP support for all their products.
 It made it easy for us to connect our Zoho CRM.
 We did not have to rely on a third party to stay in sync, handle authentication or deal with any breaks whenever there is an update.
 The connection is direct and Zoho maintains it.

 Honestly, you do not need the technical know-how of how an MCP works to use it.
-If you are still evaluating which CRM to connect, our CRM checklist can help.

 How we connected our CRM to Claude